doe300/VC4CL/Readme.md

 The implementation consists of:

-* The **VC4CL** OpenCL runtime library, running on the host CPU to compile, run and intercat with OpenCL kernels.
+* The **VC4CL** OpenCL runtime library, running on the host CPU to compile, run and interact with OpenCL kernels.
 * The **[VC4C](https://github.com/doe300/VC4C)** compiler, converting OpenCL kernels into machine code.
 This compiler also provides an implementation of the OpenCL built-in functions.
 * The **[VC4CLStdLib](https://github.com/doe300/VC4CLStdLib)**, the platform-specific implementation of the OpenCL C standard library, is linked in with the kernel by **VC4C**